konan009/konan009/README.md

 ### Hi there 👋
+- 💬 Apologies from some of my repositories being messy, but I will make some time uploading some of my program that I can share publicly.
+Please don't forget to star some of the repository if you find it useful 😄
+- 🔭 I’m currently a Graduate student in Computer Science in Ateneo de Manila
+- 😄 Pronouns: He/Him
+- 📫 How to reach me: ugaddanmeljohn@gmail.com
 <!--
 **konan009/konan009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.